gwendolyn954/lawson-bridal/README.md

 **Tech used:** HTML, CSS, JavaScript

 The goal for this project was simplicity.
 The client opted for a one-page, responsive website that could be easily updated with new looks as bridal seasons changed.

-## Lessons Learned:
+## Challenges:

-The main issue when building was the image sizes.
 Not all images were sized to fit on equal scale but I was able to fix this by presizing files prior to upload, then scaling minimally using CSS.